AbdelrahmanYassien11/Verification-of-AMBA-AHB-LITE-using-UVM/README.md

 2. **Explore the Folders**
    - Review the [project report](documents/UVM_AMBA_AHB_LITE_REPORT.pdf) for methodology and results
-   - Check `/illustrations` for images used in the report
    - Browse `/rtl` and `/dv` for design and verification sources

 3. **Simulate**